 Claire's interests are women's history, particularly in trade unions and the ALP, cricket, Australian and Irish folk music, detective fiction, Paul Keating and art galleries.

-Claire is also Chair of the Parliamentary Group on Population Development.
+Claire is proud to be the Vice-Chair of the Parliamentary Group on Population and Development.